Quantum references: Complements

-\paragraph{Unit registers.} One interesting consequence of complements (that could, however, also be easily axiomatized on its own), are \emph{unit registers} .
-Intuitively, a unit register is one that corresponds to an empty part of the program memory.
-E.g., a classical variable of type \texttt{unit} would be a unit register; writing into it has no effect.
-Formally, we say that a register $F:\mathbf A\to\mathbf B$ is a unit register iff $F$ and $\id$ are complements.
-(Since $\id$ is a register that contains the whole memory, this intuitively means that $F$ refers to an empty part of the memory.)
-Unit registers are useful in languages with side-effects (even if the side-effect is just possible non-termination).
+{ \paragraph{Unit references.} One interesting consequence of complements (that could, however, also be easily axiomatized on its own), are \emph{unit references} .
+Intuitively, a unit reference is one that corresponds to an empty part of the program memory.
+E.g., a classical variable of type \texttt{unit} would be a unit reference; writing into it has no effect.
+Formally, we say that a reference $F:\mathbf A\to\mathbf B$ is a unit reference iff $F$ and $\id$ are complements.
+(Since $\id$ is a reference that contains the whole memory, this intuitively means that $F$ refers to an empty part of the memory.)
+Unit references are useful in languages with side-effects (even if the side-effect is just possible non-termination).
 E.g., if $e$ is an expression with side-effects and unit result type, we can write $\assign{()}e$ to evaluate $e$ without storing the result in memory.
-(Here $()$ denotes a unit register.)
-If unit registers did not exist, the language would need a distinct concept for evaluating expressions without storing the result.
+(Here $()$ denotes a unit reference.)
+If unit references did not exist, the language would need a distinct concept for evaluating expressions without storing the result.